antpass79/graphql-for-coffee-machine/README.md

 Currently there are 2 different sources inside the graphql-gateway:

 - Default Coffees, managed by the default-coffee.service
-- Custom Coffees, managed byt the custom-coffee.service
+- Custom Coffees, managed by the custom-coffee.service

-A possible and better solution is to move these services inside other components in order to have the gateway clean from specific sources.
+A better solution is to move these services inside other components in order to have the gateway clean from specific sources.

 The gateway, through the resolver, should merge these sources.